LivingM100SIG/Living_M100SIG/README.md

 The difference here is, this is not a web site, even though you may conveniently access it from a web browser.
 The content is in fact a generic and perfectly portable set of files that may be cloned in it's entirety just as easily as downloading a zip file, and put up on any other similar web site, if some day github.com becomes unavailable or otherwise unsuitable.
 And either here or on any other git/hg/svn/etc host, people can resume contributing updates to a common library of knowledge and software, which then outlive any current custodian of the moment.

 I do not wish or intend to be the only gatekeeper to updates.
 I would like at least a few other people to request commit access to this repo so that updates do all have to come ion the form of PR's that I have to review and merge.
 Updates would still have to come in that form, but there is no reason a fairly large number of people can't share the job of accepting the updates.

+The original archival version of this archive is always available from [releases](../../releases) in the first release, or the archive.org link above.